dalgado-aws/BlogPosts/06_DynamicProgrammingCallTrees.md

 We can choose `row2, col1`.
 But this is not valid since we will end up with 2 queens in same column.

-let us see how the pseudo code would look
+let us see how the pseudo code would look:

 ```python
 #!/usr/bin/env python3